 Powering the Future: A One-of-a-Kind Utility Agreement

-At the heart of the expansion is a special power purchase agreement forged among Amazon, NIPSCO, and its new subsidiary, GenCo.
+At the heart of the expansion is a power purchase agreement between Amazon, NIPSCO, and its new subsidiary, GenCo.
 The agreement locks in 2.4 gigawatts of power for the massive data centers while segregating the substantial infrastructure costs from existing NIPSCO residential and commercial ratepayers.

-According to Vince Parisi, president and COO of NIPSCO, this agreement will save existing customers approximately $1 billion in costs over 15 years by having Amazon cover the full expense of the necessary new energy infrastructure.
+According to Vince Parisi, president and COO of NIPSCO, this agreement will save existing customers approximately $1 billion in costs over 15 years.
+This is because Amazon cover the full expense of the necessary new energy infrastructure.

-Power has long been a flashpoint for Indiana residents worried that data-center demand could drive up their bills, and while Amazon’s NIPSCO deal aims to shield them from those costs, the state is also independently expanding its capacity—evidenced by Duke Energy’s $3.3 billion conversion of its Cayuga Station to natural gas to boost grid supply.
+Power has long been a flashpoint for Indiana residents worried that data-center demand could drive up their bills, and while Amazon’s NIPSCO deal aims to shield them from those costs, the state is also independently expanding its capacity.
+This is evidenced by developments such as Duke Energy’s $3.3 billion Cayuga Station Natural Gas Project and Hallador’s Merom Natural Gas Expansion Project aimed at boosting grid capacity.

 Building on Existing Momentum

-The new $15 billion investment is on top of the already-operational $11 billion “Project Rainier” campus in New Carlisle, which trains AI models for the startup Anthropic.
-The new campuses will focus on expanding this capacity further.
+The new $15 billion investment is on top of the already-operational $11 billion “Project Rainier” campus in New Carlisle.
+Project Rainier trains AI models for Anthropic.
+The new Amazon campuses in Northern Indiana will focus on expanding this capacity.

 While state officials tout the economic benefits and the creation of high-wage jobs, the project has not been without local controversy.
-The initial New Carlisle project faced criticism and a temporary halt order from the Indiana Department of Environmental Management earlier this year over unauthorized impacts to wetlands.
+The initial New Carlisle project faced criticism and a temporary halt order from the Indiana Department of Environmental Management earlier this year.
+This was over unauthorized impacts to wetlands.
 Amazon officials have since said they are working with regulatory bodies on revised applications and mitigation efforts.

-Amazon plans to begin construction on the new data centers in 2026, while the existing campuses in New Carlisle aim to reach full operational status by the end of 2025.
-The company and local officials have not yet confirmed the exact locations for the new campuses in Northwest Indiana, but Amazon indicated they will select the sites soon.
+Amazon plans to begin construction of the new data centers in 2026.
+This is while the existing campuses in New Carlisle aim to reach full operational status by the end of 2025.
+Additionally, Amazon and local officials have not yet confirmed the exact locations for the new campuses in Northwest Indiana.
+Amazon has indicated they will select the sites soon.

-While state incentives are available for projects of this scale, the finalization of local tax abatements and community impact contributions (CIC) will depend on which specific communities are ultimately selected to host the new campuses.
+While state incentives are available for projects of this scale, the finalization of local tax abatements and community impact contributions (CIC) are still on the table.
+The will also depend on which specific communities are selected to host the new campuses.

 Location: Northwest Indiana, USA